Childhood Cancer Awareness: What You Need to Know

-If your child is exhibiting these kinds of persistent symptoms, you should make an appointment with their pediatrician for advice and a recommendation.
-Many times, these symptoms are related to common illnesses or injuries and are not childhood cancer.
-However, any lumps, cysts or moles can be biopsied to check for cancer cells.
-(Source)
+If your child exhibits these persistent symptoms, make an appointment with their pediatrician for advice and recommendations.
+These symptoms are often related to common illnesses or injuries and are not childhood cancer.

-Childhood cancers can be stage 0-4.
-Stage four is the most serious stage of cancer because it has spread the farthest from where it started.
-The higher the cancer stage, the more rapidly the cancer cells tend to grow and spread.
+Childhood cancers can be staged from 0 to 4.
+Stage four is the most serious cancer stage because it has spread the farthest from where it started.
+The higher the cancer stage, the more rapidly the cancer cells may grow and spread.